 The call for inclusive beauty has gained popularity in recent years, particularly in western cultures.
 Everyday there are new brands popping up in both the makeup and fashion industries striving to ensure that every kind of person regardless of race, gender, sexual orientation, ability or body size feels represented and accommodated.
-Now more than ever, people all over the world are advocating for a society that celebrates our differences.
-However, there are some cultures where the concept of beauty is deeply rooted in tradition and history.
-In a society where the standard of beauty is rigid for cultural preservation, should foreign markets still promote universally inclusive beauty?
+Now more than ever, people all over the world are advocating for a global society that celebrates our differences.
+However, all of our cultures have concepts of beauty deeply rooted in tradition and history.
+In a society where the standard of beauty is more rigid to “preserve the culture,” should foreign markets still promote universally inclusive beauty?

 In February 2019, Zara launched a cosmetics campaign in China that sparked controversy amongst consumers.
 In the campaign, model Jing Wen posed for a photo showcasing a bold lip color and freckles that were not airbrushed out.
 Many felt that Zara’s decision to not retouch Jing Wen’s freckles was a sign of disrespect to the culture’s traditional image of clear, pale skin.

 People took to the platform Weibo to express their disapproval, including user Moshiwuchang who explained, "After seeing this ad I have decided I will not buy any products from Zara, not because I think the model is ugly, but because you are discriminating [against] Asians' view of beauty."
 As well, despite Wen’s appearance, many critics pointed out that most Asians don’t have freckles.
 Freckles are often seen as beautiful in western societies, and thus Zara was westernizing Asian cultures.